25 Years Ago Today Christine Jorgensen, 'America's First Transsexual,' Died of Cancer

 Serlin first became enamored with Jorgensen in 1992, while researching her for a grad class at NYU.
 Years before the days of Google Image Search, he rented photos from the Corbis Bettmann Archive to accompany his article—his first major academic success.
 He tacked the images he didn’t use to his bulletin board, where they became a personal talisman.
 (A few of them still grace the walls of the CJMB.)
 “Then I started to ask friends of mine about items,” he recalled, and eventually he discovered eBay.
 “Little by little, I amassed this archive.”

 In the late 90s, cash-strapped queer community organizations around the country were digitizing their holdings and selling many original archival objects.
 Serlin told me that he feels complicated about the provenance of some of his items, but he recognizes that the collectibles were going to be sold regardless.
 Some objects, like a subway poster advertising a series of articles about Jorgensen in American Weekly magazine, are so ephemeral, it’s shocking they survived at all.
-Serlin estimates he has nearly 150 pieces of Jorgensen memorabilia and that he installed a third of his collection in the CJMB when he moved to Brooklyn in 2002.
+Serlin estimates he has nearly 150 pieces of Jorgensen memorabilia.
+Serlin and his partner Brian Selznick created the CJMB when they moved to Park Slope in 2002.
+Selznick, an accomplished author and illustrator, designed the space and developed a puppet show based on Jorgensen's life.
+(The storyboard and some objects from the show are also in the CJMB.)

 It’s only once I was inside the CJMB, standing face-to-face-to-face-to-face with Jorgensen, that I began to understand the magnitude of her fame.
 Every major magazine, newspaper, and radio show covered her transition.
 Books were written about her, and she later wrote Christine Jorgensen: A Personal Autobiography, which was translated into multiple languages and adapted into a movie in 1970.
 She also released Christine Jorgensen Reveals, an interview album where she discussed her life with Nipsey Russell, who conducted the interview under the name R. Russell.
 According to Newsday's obituary, she reportedly made $12,500 a week performing in a stage show in Hollywood.
 Jorgensen was so famous that a young calypso musician named Louis “Calypso Gene” Wolcott recorded a song about her called “Is She Is or Is She Ain’t?”
 (Wolcott later changed his last name to Farrakhan and joined the Nation of Islam, but the song is on YouTube.)